Emnet19/wireframing/README.md

 - **Example:** Buttons for “Book Now,” input fields for login forms, or filters for property search.
 - **Contribution:** Shows how the system will support user tasks and provides a foundation for user interaction design.

 Together, these elements ensure that wireframes not only outline the visual structure but also define how users will engage with the system effectively.

+## Types of Wireframes

+Wireframes can generally be divided into two types:

+### 1. Low-Fidelity Wireframes
+- **Definition:** Simple, rough sketches (often black and white) that focus on layout, structure, and basic content placement.
+- **Usage:** Typically used in the early stages of design to quickly brainstorm and communicate ideas.
+- **Characteristics:** Minimal detail, no styling, no actual content—just placeholders.

+### 2. High-Fidelity Wireframes
+- **Definition:** More detailed and polished versions that closely resemble the final design.
+- **Usage:** Used later in the design process when refining user flows and preparing for development.
+- **Characteristics:** Includes styling, colors, typography, images, and sometimes clickable interactions.

+---

+## Identifying the Wireframe Type

+The provided example is a **Low-Fidelity Wireframe**.

+✅ Reason:
+- It focuses on structure and layout without much styling or interactivity.
+- Elements like buttons, content boxes, and navigation placeholders are represented simply, not fully designed.
+- Its goal is to communicate functionality, not aesthetics.